COMP90054-2022S1/Multi-approaches_Yinsh_Game_Agent/README.md

 # Game Interface

-The idea is to design a framework that can integrate different turn based multiplayer games.
+The idea. is to design a framework that can integrate different turn based multiplayer games.

 ## Guide